Migrating to the Netherlands: 7 Things I’ve Learnt Since Living in the Netherlands

 When I first published this post, it had been 2.5 years since arriving in the Netherlands.
 Not a lot to some people, but time has flown and I have learnt a lot about myself and life in this little country in this short period of time.
-It’s hard to think that only a few short weeks before I moved, I knew nothing about it and I had never even visited.
+It’s hard to imagine that only a few short weeks before I moved, I knew nothing about it and I had never even visited.
 If you’re looking on migrating to the Netherlands, you’ll come to figure some of these out soon enough. 😉

 1. The English Language Really Is Everywhere

 2. Cycling Is the Best Form of Transport

 I’ve never been a good cyclist.
 It took me a LONG time to learn how to ride a bike and I was close to never knowing how to do it when I almost gave up for good as a child.
 I learnt how to ride a bike when I was 10 and I only very rarely went cycling throughout my life.
 Once the bike in the garage rusts or gets pinched, you just don’t do it again.
 That was actually one of the best things about going to a Center Parcs in the UK – everyone would rekindle their love of cycling with flat, easy and safe paths.
 The whole of the Netherlands is like that.

 One of the first things I did was buy myself a bike – a basic black granny bike (omafiets).
 I love how the handles are curved and extend towards you so you are forced to sit upright, then you can have a basket on the front to put your groceries in.
-I actually wrapped mine in plastic flowers ( tacky and cringy I know, but I don’t care. 😉 ).
+I actually wrapped mine in plastic flowers ( tacky and cringy I know, but I love it).
 Getting used to braking by cycling backwards took a while, but once I’d mastered that my partner and I cycled everywhere and even cycled from one end of the country to the other in only a few short days.